Q. Do you always Dress Up, put your makeup on and Bake? (My Nephew when he saw my profile picture)

 Q. I want to start baking.
 Which recipes should I try?

 Try this Hershey’s one bowl chocolate cake for starters.
-It’s very easy and yet one of the best recipes to have handy.
-It is is also a good recipe to bake with kids.
-If you like vanilla, then try the Chocolate marble cake (Just skip the chocolate part).
+It’s straightforward and yet one of the best recipes to have handy.
+It is also an excellent recipe to bake with kids.
+If you like vanilla, then try the Chocolate marble cake (skip the chocolate part).
 It also contains a video recipe which could come handy.

 Q. My Baked Goods are getting burnt?

-In the case of electric ovens, middle rack of the oven is ideal for baking, but for gas ovens, a top rack gives best results.
+In the case of electric ovens, the middle rack of the oven is ideal for baking, but for gas ovens, a top shelf gives best results.

 Q. What are the things I should keep in mind to get better results while baking?